appscode/blog/content/post/mysql-webinar-2022-01.26/index.md

 ## Summary

 On 26th Jan 2020 Appscode held a webinar on **"MySQL Read Replica and Multi tanancy Support by KubeDB"**.
 Key contents of the webinars are:

 - MySQL Read Replica
 - Creating and Managing Read Replicas using kubeDB
-- Multi Tanancy
+- Multi Tenancy
-- Creating and managing Multi Tanant Database Schemas using KubeDB schema Manager.
+- Creating and managing Multi Tenant Database Schemas using KubeDB Schema Manager.
-- Q & A Session

 ## Description of the Webinar